 Graeme Stewart-Robertson is an urban environmental geographer and photographer living and working in his hometown of Saint John, New Brunswick.

 An active member of the community, Graeme is the Executive Director of ACAP Saint John and serves on numerous boards and committees across Atlantic Canada, providing insight on issues ranging from poverty reduction and urban planning, to tourism and climate change adaptation.
-Graeme has ten years of experience in designing, implementing and managing community-based projects, and is recognized as a regional authority on the geography of New Brunswick watersheds, and has authored published reports on ecological restoration and urban environmental sustainability.
+Graeme has thirteen years of experience in designing, implementing and managing community-based projects, and is recognized as a regional authority on the geography of watersheds, and has authored published reports on ecological restoration, climate change and urban environmental sustainability.

 With a skills background spanning from historical research to competing in multi-day adventure endurance races, Graeme brings a diversity of insight and thought to his work as a geographer and as an artist.
 His exhibit, entitled 'The Geographic Project' opened in February 2013 to wide acclaim and established his place as one of the most creative up-and-coming photographers in the region.

-Beginning in 2015, Graeme will also teach art photography for beginners though the University of New Brunswick's College of Extended Learning.
+Beginning in 2015, Graeme began teaching art photography for beginners though the University of New Brunswick's College of Extended Learning.